nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    * COMPLETED: Displays tasks that are completed.
    * ALL: Displays all tasks.

-Note that in the label for each tab, there are some statistics describing the amount of current tasks, and how many of these tasks satisfy that the's condition.
-For example, in the figure above, `INCOMPLETE` tab's label is `INCOMPLETE (5/6)`, indicating that there are 5 incomplete tasks out of all 6 current tasks.
+Note that in the label for each tab, there are statistics describing the amount of tasks, and how many of these tasks satisfy the tab's description.
+For example, in the figure above (Figure 2.3), `INCOMPLETE`'s tab label is `INCOMPLETE (5/6)`, indicating that there are 5 incomplete tasks out of 6 tasks in total.

 The **Command Box** is where you type in your commands.
-Feedback to your command is displayed in the **Result Display**.
+Feedback for your command is displayed in the **Result Display**.

 Finally, the **Status Bar** is at the bottom of the app.
 It indicates where your app data is currently